 What the process looked like

-- Review everything like it came from a junior colleague.
-AI can produce output that looks polished but contains assumptions you never signed off on.
-The product decisions — what to build, what to cut, what actually matters to the user — those still sit with you.
-Do not outsource your judgment just because the output looks professional.
+7. Review everything like it came from a junior.
+AI speeds things up, but the product decisions still sit with you.
+What to build, what to cut, what actually matters.
+Do not abdicate judgment just because the output looks polished.

 This whole experience reminded me of the first time I saw a computer in primary school.
 Just clicking around, not really understanding it but knowing it could do anything.
 Building with AI brought that feeling back.
 I had not felt that in a long time.

-The Product Manager role is not getting smaller.
+The PM role is not getting smaller.
 The cycle time is.
-And the Product Managerss who figure out how to build at this pace will set the standard for what comes next.
+And the PMs who figure out how to build at this pace will set the standard for what comes next.

-What I Would Do Differently Next Time: Using Get Shit Done (GSD)
+What I would do differently: using Get Shit Done (GSD)

 After shipping the dashboard, I came across Get Shit Done (GSD), a spec-driven development system built for Claude Code.
 It is a lightweight context engineering and meta-prompting layer that makes AI coding tools reliable and repeatable.
 Looking at my process in hindsight, GSD would have solved several friction points I ran into and made the entire build more structured.